chainer/chainer/docs/source/tutorial/word2vec.rst

 0. Introduction
 ================

-Word2vec is the tool for generating the distributed representation of words.
+**Word2vec** is the tool for generating the distributed representation of words.
 When the tool assigns a real number vector to each word, the closer the meanings of the words, the greater similarity the vectors will indicate.
-As you know, "distributed representation" is assigning a real number vector for each object and representing the object by the vector.
-When representing a word by distributed representation, we call it "distributed representation of words" or "word embeddings".
-In this tutorial we will use the term "distributed representation of words".
+As you know, **distributed representation** is assigning a real number vector for each object and representing the object by the vector.
+When representing a word by distributed representation, we call it **distributed representation of words** or **word embeddings**.
+In this tutorial we will use the term distributed representation of words.

-Let's think about what the meaning of words is.
-Since you are a human, you can understand that the words **animal** and **dog** are similar.
+Let's think about what the meaning of word is.
+Since you are a human, you can understand that the words "animal" and "dog" are similar.
 But what information will Word2vec use in order to learn the vectors of meanings?
-The words **animal** and **dog** are similar, but the words **food** and **dog** are not similar.
+The words "animal" and "dog" are similar, but the words "food" and "dog" are not similar.

 1. Basic Idea
 ==============